-The market instability observed in 2023 is expected to continue into 2024, partly due to continued uncertainty about inflation, interest rates and ongoing wars in nearby countries.
-However, Desenio is standing strong thanks to a market-leading position where we are gradually broadening our range.
+The market has been challenging in recent years and Desenio has had to cut costs as a result of this.
+Our aim is to get back to positive organic growth.
 The combination of our efficient operations and a cost level that is balanced in relation to current sales levels makes the company well equipped for growth.